 Betta fish are still quite susceptible to bacteria, solid debris such as fish waste, ammonia, nitrates, and other unwanted compounds or aquarium guests.
-While they are some pretty resilient fish, the betta will eventually succumb to various maladies when the water becomes too impure to live in (here is some more information on the average life span of a Betta). water hardness, Ph levels, ammonia, nitrates, and other compounds definitely need to be filtered out of the water to keep your betta fish as healthy as can be.
+While they are some pretty resilient fish, the betta will eventually succumb to various maladies when the water becomes too impure to live in (here is some more information on the average life span of a Betta). water hardness, Ph levels, ammonia, nitrates (you can also use plants to lower nitrates, we have covered some good options over at this article), and other compounds definitely need to be filtered out of the water to keep your betta fish as healthy as can be.

 Many people decide that changing the water in the aquarium every few weeks is more than enough, but the fact is that build ups can happen pretty quickly, so a filter is always a good thing to have, plus it means having to change less water and do so less often.
 When it comes down to it, we would without a doubt recommend that you get a good water filtration unit for your betta fish tank.